Troubleshooting Toilet Issues: Tips and Solutions

 Toilet Constantly Runs

-The problem is probably a leaky flapper in the bottom of the tank or a defective fill or float valve.
+If your toilet keeps running, the problem is probably a leaky flapper in the bottom of the tank or a defective fill or float valve.
 In addition to the annoyance of listening to a running toilet and jiggling the handle to stop it, you’re wasting valuable water.
 Remove the toilet tank lid to solve the issue.

 Skip troubleshooting and call a plumber to tackle this repair if:

-- Water flows into the overflow tube in the back of the tank.
+• Water flows into the overflow tube in the back of the tank.

-- The tank refills very slowly.
+• The tank refills very slowly.

-- The tank does not fill, which indicates a failed fill valve.
+• The tank does not fill, which indicates a failed fill valve.

-- Water leaks or sprays from around the float valve cap or plunger.
+• Water leaks or sprays from around the float valve cap or plunger.

 Toilet Runs On and Off Intermittently

-This issue is often caused by a slow leak from the tank into the bowl.
+If your toilet sometimes runs water without flushing, this issue is often caused by a slow leak from the tank into the bowl.
 Fixing this problem focuses on the flapper:

-- A leaky flapper valve causes leaks into the toilet.
+• A leaky flapper valve causes leaks into the toilet.
 Make sure the flapper is able to form a tight seal at the base of the tank.
-Sometimes mineral buildup or toilet cleaning tablets may prevent a good seal and need to be cleaned away.
+Sometimes, mineral buildup or toilet cleaning tablets may prevent a good seal and need to be cleaned away.

-- If the flapper itself is damaged, replace it yourself or call your plumber to do so.
+• If the flapper itself is damaged, replace it yourself or call your plumber to do so.

-- Sometimes a defective fill valve may actuate intermittently and needs to be replaced.
+• A defective fill valve may actuate intermittently and needs to be replaced.

-- A defective donut gasket between the tank and toilet bowl is another possible source of this type of leak.
+• A defective donut gasket between the tank and toilet bowl is another possible source of this type of leak.

-- Cracks in the tank also cause leaks into the bowl.
+• Cracks in the tank also cause leaks into the bowl.
 In this case, the toilet needs to be replaced.

-Weak, Slow or Partial Flushes
+Weak, Slow, or Partial Flushes

-- The water level in the toilet tank may be too low.
+• The water level in the toilet tank may be too low.
 Adjust the float valve upward to raise the tank fill level.

 Issues that require a plumber’s help include:

-- The bowl’s rim jets at the inner edge of the bowl, or the main flushing jet may be clogged with hard water scale or debris.
+• The bowl’s rim jets at the inner edge of the bowl or the main flushing jet may be clogged with hard water scale or debris.
 A plumber’s solutions include pouring muriatic acid into the system to clean out the clogs or using a pointed tool to physically clear the holes.

-- If the issue is a partially blocked drain line, the next flush could cause a complete blockage and result in an overflow.
+• If the issue is a partially blocked drain line, the next flush could cause a complete blockage and result in an overflow.
 To prevent this, a plumber is needed to identify and correct the issue.

 Water Leaks at the Floor

-Water seepage from under the toilet usually means the wax seal between the base and sewer line flange needs to be replaced.
-If there’s water on the floor around the toilet, the rubber washer on the fill valve bolt or tank bolt has likely cracked, allowing water to drip out.
+If there’s water leaking on the floor around the toilet, the rubber washer on the fill valve bolt or tank bolt has likely cracked, allowing water to drip out.

 These fixes require taking apart the entire toilet, which needs to be performed by a plumber.